 If the sample was collected while a person had symptoms, a negative result likely means that the COVID-19 virus is not causing their current illness.

 When can individuals who have tested positive for COVID-19 be released from isolation?

 Current CDC guidance on when an infected individual can be released from isolation includes meeting all of the following requirements:

-- For patients undergoing repeat COVID-19 testing:
+- For patients with symptoms undergoing repeat COVID-19 testing:

 - The patient has tested negative on at least 2 consecutive respiratory specimens collected at least 24 hours apart AND